 Please email the principal to lodge a complaint via email@example.com.
 We also have a folder in the office which contains letters, cards and emails from visitors to our school with compliments.

 We receive very few complaints.
 Problems sometimes arise from misunderstandings which are easily addressed.
 Most concerns and complaints can be sorted out quickly by speaking with your child’s class teacher.
-When parents/carers and teaching staff treat each other with mutual respect and support, this provides a very good role model for all our children.
+When parents/ carers and teaching staff treat each other with mutual respect and support, this provides a very good role model for all our children.

 Speak to the class teacher about your concern and try and resolve at this first level.
 If you still have concerns, then you should arrange to see the Phase leader for that phase.
 If there is still a concern, you can arrange a meeting with Mr Shakespeare, Principal.

 There may be a time that an appointment will be made with the Principal and this is used with discretion depending on the concern.
 Our first port of call is to resolve any issue informally first.
-The policy can be found on our policies page.

 Our aim is to find a way forward together which serves the best interest of both the school and your child.